CadQuery/cadquery/doc/primer.rst

 The first thing to note is that this is a different :class:`~cadquery.Workplane` object to the previous one, and in the :attr:`~cadquery.Workplane.parent` attribute of this :class:`~cadquery.Workplane` is our previous :class:`~cadquery.Workplane`.
+Returning a new instance of :class:`~caduqery.Workplane` is the normal behaviour of most :class:`~cadquery.Workplane` methods (with some exceptions, as will be shown below) and this is how the `chaining`_ concept is implemented.

-Secondly, the modelling context object is the same as the one in the previous :class:`~cadquery.Workplane`, and this one modelling context will be shared between every :class:`Workplane` object in this chain.
+Secondly, the modelling context object is the same as the one in the previous :class:`~cadquery.Workplane`, and this one modelling context at ``0x2730`` will be shared between every :class:`Workplane` object in this chain.
+If we instantiate a new :class:`~cadquery.Workplane` with ``part2 = cq.Workplane()``, then this ``part2`` would have a different instance of the :class:`~cadquery.cq.CQContext` attached to it.

 Thirdly, in our objects list is a single :class:`~cadquery.Solid` object, which is the box we just created.

 Often when creating models you will find yourself wanting to refer back to a specific :class:`~cadquery.Workplane` object, perhaps because it is easier to select the feature you want in this